What to Know About Margin

 Here are some things to consider when using margin and four tips for managing your risk.

-A margin loan can offer several advantages:
+Margin loans can offer several advantages:

 • Tax deductibility.
-Interest on margin loans may be tax deductible against your net investment income.
+Interest on margin loans may be tax deductible against net investment income.
 However, you should consult your tax advisor regarding your situation.

 Your gain without margin